Ilana Dayan: Biography

 Meanwhile, she attended the Tel Aviv University school of law, and after her internship she traveled to the United States to receive a Doctor of the Science of Law (J.S.D.) degree from Yale University.
 During her studies there, she also wrote a bi-weekly column for Yediot Aharonot.

-On her return to Israel she began teaching courses in constitutional law in the Tel Aviv University faculty of law, where she still teaches as a visiting lecturer.
+Upon her return to Israel, she began teaching courses in constitutional law in the Tel Aviv University faculty of law, where she still teaches as a visiting lecturer.
 She has expressed her support for Supreme Court of Israel President Dorit Beinisch and denounced Justice Minister Daniel Friedmann's attempts to limit the Supreme Court's judicial review.